 The quantity of caffeine in Café Au Lait varies with the size of the serving cup and type of brew used.
 The caffeine content in Café Au Lait can be anywhere from 40mg to 80mg.
-On the other hand, the caffeine content of a latte varies with the shots of espresso that are being incorporated.
-If a single shot of espresso is used, the caffeine content is 77mg, whereas, when double espresso shots are used, the caffeine content can be as much as 154mg.
+On the other hand, the caffeine content of a Latte varies with the number of shots of espresso that are being incorporated.
+If a single shot of espresso is used, the caffeine content is 77mg on average, whereas, when double espresso shots are used, the caffeine content can be as much as 154mg.

-How Much Milk Do You Need In A Latte vs Flat White vs Café Au Lait?
+How much Milk is in a Latte vs Flat White vs Café Au Lait?

 Lattes, flat whites, and Café Au Lait are all different, not only in terms of taste but in terms of composition as well.
 While the composition of a latte and flat white is similar, it still does not make them the same.

 A latte is the milkiest of all coffee drinks.
 This type of coffee usually contains 1 to 2 ounces of espresso in 8 to 15 ounces of steamed milk.
 Any coffee drink that contains more than 8 ounces of milk will be considered a latte.
 If you are in the mood to get something refreshing and smooth, an iced latte might be a good option.
 The composition of a latte and an iced latte is nearly the same, with 1 to 2 ounces of espresso in 8 to 14 ounces of cold milk.

 Flat whites use less milk as compared to lattes.
 They are often referred to as small latte since they are served in smaller cups.
 The quantity of espresso used in both lattes and flat whites is similar.
 It is the quantity of steamed milk that makes all the difference.